 Macrolide antibiotics (azithromycin (Zithromax), clarithromycin (Biaxin), quinolone, and erythromycin) increase the risk of sudden cardiac death.
 In a meta-analysis of nearly 21 million people, these antibiotic drugs were linked to cardiac arrhythmias and a significant cardiovascular risk.

 Fluoroquinolones may be the deadliest antibiotics of all.
-They can cause mitochondrial dysfunction, neurological and psychiatric problems including anxiety, depression, psychosis, hallucinations, insomnia, tremors, seizures, memory loss, bipolar disorder, and more.
-Every one of these neuro-psychiatric symptoms have been reported as a side effect of fluoroquinolones in many of those suffering from fluoroquinolone toxicity.
+They can cause mitochondrial dysfunction, serious blood sugar disturbances, neurological dysfunction, mental health side effects and psychiatric problems including anxiety, depression, psychosis, hallucinations, insomnia, tremors, seizures, memory loss, bipolar disorder, disturbances in attention, disorientation, agitation, nervousness, memory impairment and delirium and more!
+Every single one of these neuropsychiatric symptoms have been reported as a side effect of fluoroquinolones in many of those suffering from fluoroquinolone toxicity.

 The excessive overuse of antibiotics has led to “superbugs” that are becoming increasingly resistant to even the most powerful antibiotics that are used to treat not just farm animals, but humans as well.